 - Attendance: Usually mandatory

-- Main Objective: Apply your learning into the real world!
+- Main Objective: Apply your learning in the real world

 The activities during your practicals will heavily depend on the course.
-For example, Practicals for courses such as PHY180 and Year 2 physics courses will require you to conduct experiments, while practicals for courses like Praxis I, II, and III will often have a similar structure to their tutorial counterparts.
+For example, practicals for courses such as PHY180 and second-year physics courses will require you to conduct experiments, while practicals for courses like Praxis I, II, and III will often have a similar structure to their tutorial counterparts.

 Office hours